-- (b) Investigator's bias is minimized by double blinding - (c) The sample size required depends on the hypothesis - (d) The dropouts from the trial should be excluded from the analysis
+(b) Investigator's bias is minimized by double blinding

+(c) The sample size required depends on the hypothesis

+(d) The dropouts from the trial should be excluded from the analysis not wish to be subjected to an experimental treatment

 123. What is the purpose of a control group in an experimental study?